Santosh1176/appstek-assignments/tasks.md

 11. **In the above, wherever you are building container image, dockerfile should be written as multi-stage docker image build method**

-- ## Document all the above using markdown and every file should have inline code comments (Edited)
+- ## Document all the above using markdown and every file should have inline code comments